FindMySchool LogoFindMySchool

 Sixth form entry is selective.
 While the sixth form is accessible, minimum GCSE requirements (typically Grade 4 in core subjects) apply, and some subjects like A-level Mathematics require Grade 6 or 7 at GCSE.
 This is standard; the point is that progression is not automatic for all.

 Blessed George Napier is a well-led, cohesive Catholic secondary school that delivers solid academic results and strong pastoral care within a genuine faith community.
-The school ranks in the middle 35% nationally for GCSE and A-level performance, making it a reliably sound choice rather than an elite institution.
+The school ranks 1,762nd out of 3,895 schools in England for GCSE academic performance and 1,479th out of 2,549 for A-level academic performance, making it a reliably sound choice rather than an elite institution.
 Its true strengths lie in atmosphere: students feel genuinely safe and valued, behaviour is notably good, and the integration of Catholic faith creates a sense of purpose that extends beyond exam grades.
 The Music Department is strong, leadership pathways are accessible, and the sixth form offers genuine breadth.
 For families who value a faith-centred education, live within reasonable distance, and seek a comprehensive secondary where their child will be known and supported, this school is an excellent fit.
 Best suited to Catholic families (and others comfortable with Catholic practice) who prioritise community, pastoral care, and spiritual development alongside academic achievement.
 The main challenge is securing entry; distance determines admission, so proximity to Banbury town centre is practically essential.

 Yes.
 The school was rated Good by Ofsted in November 2022, and a diocesan inspection in 2023 judged Catholic life Outstanding.
-Academic results are solid and consistent, with 77% of 2025 GCSE entrants achieving Grade 4 or above in English and Mathematics.
-The school ranks in the top 8% nationally for Progress 8 (student progress from Key Stage 2), and sixth form leavers progress to Russell Group universities including Cambridge.
+Academic results are solid and consistent, with 72.7% of 2025 GCSE entrants achieving Grade 4 or above in English and Mathematics and a Progress 8 score of +0.24.
+The sixth form ranks 1,479th out of 2,549 schools in England for A-level academic performance.
 Ofsted highlighted the thoughtful, inclusive atmosphere where making friends, enjoying learning, and showing kindness are part of everyday life.

 This is a state school with no tuition fees.
 However, parents should budget for uniform (standard secondary uniform costs), school meals, trips, and any optional activities like Duke of Edinburgh or individual music lessons.
 The school has a uniform support policy; families facing hardship should contact the school.